espect the dog’s different nature and stop trying to humanize him!

 - Every time your dog “relieves himself” during the walk or in the garden, reward him excessively!!!! (good boy/girl, pat on the chest and, now and then, a treat, especially while you are trying to teach him the right thing to do).
 When it comes to puppies, their bladder and bowel need to be emptied after sleeptime or naps, meals and play sessions.

 - Are you experiencing taking your puppy on a 2km walk only for him to relieve himself on his diaper as soon as you return home?
-This happens because the puppies’ attention distraction is huge, so it is difficult for them to concentrate on doing what they “have to do” when they are distracted by all the interesting smells that they encounter while outside.
+This happens because the puppies’ attention distraction is huge, so it is difficult for them to concentrate on doing what they “have to do” when they are distracted by all the interesting smells and animals, human or non-human, that they encounter while outside.
 What should you do?
 Simple: When going for a walk, hide, deep in your pockets, some food treats (along with the poo-poo bags to pick up after your dog) and lead him to soil, only if the Vet allows you to.
 Don’t move an inch and let your puppy sniff everything within the radius of his leash.
 At some point, the smells within this radius will end!
 They will have all been processed, right?
 Then you can be hopeful that your puppy will concentrate and relieve himself.
 Do not stare at the puppy since that will only act as a deterrent.
 Wait until he goes (either pie or poop) and reward him with “good boy/girl”, pat and treat, while you keep repeating “good boy/girl”.
 Then go on a long walk as an additional reward.
 Keep in mind that at the beginning and until this becomes a habit you should always go to the same spot in order to quickly have the desired result and then start off for your walk.

 - Toys: Use different toys every 2 days so that he doesn’t get bored.
 It is easy to say “NO” to our dog when he chews on our things but this is not enough.
 Especially when it comes to puppies, the pain from the teeth that are changing and get rearranged in its mouth as the puppy grows is unbearable and chewing is necessary, depending on how bad the feeling is.
 So your dog must have toys and chewable bones!
 Even when the teeth are fully grown you should never forget that a dog will chew on things when the family is away, either out of boredom or out of their need to relieve tension.

-- How can I play with my dog ?
+- How can I play with my dog?
 Rubber toy or ball: You can throw it to him to fetch, and leave it with him when you leave the house, putting 2-3 biscuits in it.
-Knotted braid: Play tug-o-war (low-pulling and jerking from side to side) and take the toy away when you finish playing (this braid is yours and it can be a great way for your dog to relieve his tension in a constructive way along with the family).
+Knotted braid: Play tug-o-war (low-pulling and jerking from side to side) and take the toy away when you finish playing (this braid is yours and it can be a great way for your dog to relieve his tension in a constructive way with the family).

 - Do not respond when the dog demands your attention.
 For example, you are sitting in the kitchen and the dog comes to you and starts pushing you with his muzzle.
 Completely ignore him or push him away with the side of your leg (touching and pushing) until he retreats.
 When he attends to something else (irrelevant to you), call him saying “come”, reward him for coming and give him all the attention you like.
 Why?
 Because playing, petting or any other interaction must be the leader’s initiative and, of course, it can (and must) be often.
 Otherwise, if the dog has the initiative he will say “play with me” and you will play.
 Then, if you don’t want to play, the dog will start pulling your sleeve or your pants or jump on you and he will generally demand what you have taught him that he is entitled to demand.
 Please keep in mind: There are times when due to our wrong behavior we see that this situation “cannot go on any longer” and we try to reverse it, without being really determined about it.
 So, we try to stop the dog’s annoying behavior just for a while, but we very soon give in, i.e. after the dog has pulled on our sleeve for 10 times, thus not realizing that we have taught our dog another wrong lesson: We taught him that if he persists (20 or even 100 times) he will finally succeed.